 ENSURE THAT YOU ARE KEPT FULLY INFORMED THROUGHOUT THE CONVEYANCING PROCESS

-Below the entire Conveyancing process is laid out for your information.
+Next week we provide you with the entire Conveyancing process.
 Most Conveyancing attorneys will supply you with such a list at the outset of the process and update you on its progress on a weekly basis.

 NEXT WEEK: THE CONVEYANCING PROCESS